juesga1987/World_GDP_Project/README.md

 gdp.Shape()
 ```

-3. First of all im gonna change the type into string to make replacements easy and fast, in order to do that i created a function that accelerates the process.
+3. First of all I'm gonna change the type into string to make replacements easy and fast, in order to do that i created a function that accelerates the process.

 ```python
 def tipodato(dataframe, inicio, fin, tipo):